MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

    * Encapsulation
       * 4 marks - Functionality and data are will divided between the Player and Player List classes.
       * 3 marks - One or two instances of functionality or data in the wrong class.
-      * 2 marks - Functionality consistantly in the wrong class, to much state exposed to other classes.
+      * 2 marks - Functionality consistently in the wrong class, to much state exposed to other classes.
-      * 1 mark - Functionality inconsistantly assigned to classes.
+      * 1 mark - Functionality inconsistently assigned to classes.
       * 0 marks - No functionality assigned to any class.
    * Coding Style
-      * 4 marks - Code follows Java standard style, members (methods and instance variables) are well named, code is styled consistantly and is easy to read, with only minor issues.
+      * 4 marks - Code follows Java standard style, members (methods and instance variables) are well named, code is styled consistently and is easy to read, with only minor issues.
       * 3 marks - Code generally follows the above, but has one or two notable style issues.
       * 2 marks - Code has several issues in style.
       * 1 mark - Code is difficult to read and generally does not follow good style.
       * 0 marks - Code has no style.
    * Git Usage
-      * 4 marks - Each commit of code is small and logically consistant.
+      * 4 marks - Each commit of code is small and logically consistent.
       * 3 marks - Commits are larger or have several different changes grouped together.
       * 2 marks - Commits are large and occasional with many different changes grouped together.
       * 1 mark - One or two commits for the whole assignment.